-Sharks Community Trust joined forces with the club’s principal partner, AO, to launch a life-changing mental health programme designed to raise awareness of mental health and wellbeing among youngsters across the North West.
+The Sale Sharks Foundation joined forces with the club’s principal partner, AO, to launch a life-changing mental health programme designed to raise awareness of mental health and wellbeing among youngsters across the North West.

-The six-week ‘Are you AO-K’ programme, which was created by the Mental Wellbeing team at the Trust and will be delivered by Community Trust coaches, with support from Sharks first team players and club staff.
+The six-week ‘Are you AO-K’ programme, which was created by the Mental Wellbeing team at the foundation and will be delivered by Sale Sharks Foundation coaches, with support from Sharks first team players and club staff.

 A core part of the ground-breaking programme is teaching the link between physical and mental health.
 Children will learn what a balanced diet is and how this helps nourish both the body and the mind.